Sapporo Station: Layout

 Sapporo Station consists of five platforms that are raised above street level.
 These raised platforms serve 10 tracks which run in an east–west direction.
 Two concourses run north–south below the platforms.
 It has a commercial facility called Paseo under the ground and JR Tower on the south side of the station.
-The station is also planned to become a new high-rise building and a terminal station of the Hokkaido Shinkansen that is scheduled to open in Fiscal Year 2030.
+The station is also planned to become a new high-rise building and a terminal station of the Hokkaido Shinkansen that is scheduled to open in Spring 2031.

 On 16 October, 2022, due to construction of the Hokkaido Shinkansen extension to Sapporo, Platform 11 opened for passengers while Platform 1 was discontinued.
 The new platform can accommodate trains up to six cars long.